bhk0216/final_project_proposal/modelling.md

     ## ! 强制改变过程中产生了NA
     ## ℹ Run `dplyr::last_dplyr_warnings()` to see the 13 remaining warnings.

+Dropped variables with excessive missing values (ca and thal).
+Removed rows with missing values in critical variables.
+Converted num to binary (0 = no heart disease, 1 = heart disease) and set as a factor.

 ``` r
 cleaned_data <- combined_data %>% select(-ca, -thal)
 critical_columns <- c("num", "age", "sex", "cp", "trestbps", "chol",